 A Will is important, not only in terms of divvying out your property and assets amongst your loved ones as you see fit, but also it’s vital that before you’ve passed away, you’ve assessed whether you need a power of attorney for both your property and health.
 Getting a Will is easy, but when you’re gone, you won’t be around to make sure the Will is executed the way you planned.

-2 out of 3 people in the UK do not have an up-to-date will.
-Although we do have qualified will writers at Weystone, we feel this is such a detailed product and service, we recommend or outsource our clients so that they can receive the same high standard we set for ourselves in regard to our mortgage and insurance advice.
+It is important to have an up-to-date will.
+We recommend or outsource our clients so that they can receive the same high standard we set for ourselves in regard to our mortgage and insurance advice.
 Writing a will is just the beginning and a small part of the process.
 Lasting Power of Attorney (LPA’s), Trusts (Property and health), Inheritance Tax Planning and help to execute a Will are just a few of the reasons it’s recommended you speak to a specialist in these areas.
 When a Will is done incorrectly, the family is left to cover the execution of the Will and associated costs.
 Some companies will offer a free Will, however, in the fine print, they will charge over 10% of your estate upon death.

 The Executor is a person or organisation duly appointed by the Testator within the Will.
 They take responsibility for the administration of the Estate which involves collecting in the assets, meeting all legal and tax obligations and then distributing it in accordance with the wishes of the Testator.
 If within the Will, there is a need for a Trust to be set up, because any part of the distribution of the estate is delayed, (e.g. gift to minor children) then the Executors will usually become Trustees at the end of the administration period.
 A Trustee is someone who holds and manages an asset or part of the estate temporarily on behalf of a beneﬁciary.
 In the majority of Wills these people are the same and the Executor will simply change his responsibility from an Executor to a Trustee at the end of the administration period.